 Research

 Health and Transportation: About 6 million people in America miss healthcare due to transportation problems.
-My research looks at how technological advances, policy changes, and even COVID-19 are reshaping options for accessing non-emergent medical services.
+My research looks at how technological advances, policy changes, and events like the pandemic are reshaping options for accessing non-emergent medical services.
 We’ve documented the scale of these issues, identified emerging models around ridehailing and microtransit, and assessed transport barriers to vaccination.
-We’re currently working to evaluate how COVID-19 changed transport barriers and solutions for patients and medical providers and looking at how on-demand transport services could improve rural healthcare access.
+We’ve evaluated how COVID-19 changed transport barriers and solutions for patients and medical providers and have mapped the spatial patterns of COVID-19 vaccine access.
 To learn more, please access the articles or view this webinar on Innovation in Healthcare Access.

 Urban Freight: Technology and changing consumer behavior are leading to increased freight travel in urban areas.
 I’m interested in the impacts on safety for all road users as well as questions about how planners can respond to these changes.
-Co-authors and I have documented trends in freight-related injuries and fatalities on US roads and assessed how cities and towns plan for freight traffic.
-We’re currently looking at the details of freight-related crashes in North Carolina and driver perspectives on urban freight issues.
-To learn more, take a look at a webinar we did on Planning for Urban Freight Delivery.
+Co-authors and I have documented trends in freight-related injuries and fatalities nationally and in North Carolina and assessed how cities and towns plan for freight traffic.
+We’re currently looking at injury rates and perspectives among small parcel delivery drivers using national data and social media.
+To learn more, take a look at a webinar we did on Planning for Urban Freight Delivery or this ITE Journal article.

 Previous Projects